sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 The scope of this document is limited to SONiC compatible Docker images only.

-### Essential SONiC Packages
+### Built-In SONiC Packages

-Every SONiC Docker image can be converted to be a SONiC Package, although it is naturally to expect that SONiC OS comes with a set of Docker images pre-installed.
-Those Docker images are considered to be essential.
-Like a debian essential package, SONiC essential package cannot be removed from the system, but also, it cannot be upgraded without an image upgrade.
+Every SONiC Docker image can be converted to be a SONiC Package, although a subset of SONiC Dockers will be converted to be a SONiC Package at first phase.
+These are Dockers for which it might be comlicated to separate the OS part from the Docker image itself.
+Those Docker images are considered to be built-in.
+Built-in packages cannot be removed and upgraded as SONiC Packages and the infrastructure will mark with a built-in flag.

-This will allow for a smooth transition of SONiC Docker images into SONiC packages by marking all of the existing Docker images as essential and then removing essential flag for images that became a SONiC packages.
+This will allow for a smooth transition of SONiC Docker images into SONiC packages by marking all of the existing Docker images as build-in and then removing this flag for images that become a SONiC packages.

-The following list enumerates essential Docker containers:
+The following list enumerates built-in Docker containers, that cannot be converted to SONiC Package as part of phase 1:
 - database
 - syncd
 - swss